nest/nest-simulator/doc/userdoc/contents.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Your system setup
+   :caption: Specialized setup of NEST

    Communicate with other tools <coupling_nest_docs/index>
    HPC optimization  <hpc_docs/index>
-   Benchmarking <hpc_docs/index>
+   Benchmarking <hpc_docs/benchmarking>

 .. toctree::
    :maxdepth: 1
    :caption: Understand how NEST works

-   NEST models - how they are used and how you can create your own <models/models_main>
+   NEST models - how they are used and how you can create your own <models/models-main>
    Neurons <neuron_docs/index>
    Synapses and connections <synapse_docs/index>
    Devices - record and stimulate <device_docs/index>